-Issues when using Microsoft Office Interop (Excel Automation) from C# or VB.NET are:
+Issues, when using Microsoft Office Interop (Excel Automation) from C# or VB.NET, are that:

-- Requires a license for Microsoft Office on every client machine.
+- It requires a license for Microsoft Office on every client machine.

-- Requires that all client machines have the same version of Microsoft Excel installed.
+- It requires that all client machines have the same version of Microsoft Excel installed.

 - Microsoft doesn’t recommend using Excel Automation (or any Office Interop) on the server: https://support.microsoft.com/en-us/kb/257757